mrworf/iceshelf/README.md

 1 = Configuration issue

 2 = Unable to gather all data, meaning that while creating the archive to upload, some kind of I/O related error happened.
 The log should give you an idea of what.
-Can happen when files disappear during archive creation
+Can happen when files disappear during archive creation unless `ignore unavailable files` is enabled

 3 = Remaining files are larger than the effective `max size`, so they can never fit in a slice